dstettler/authy-deb-generator/README.md

 I'll try to keep this repo up to date but it's really only for personal purposes.
 If an update comes out and I don't see it please make a PR and I should accept as soon as I see the email.

+### Temporary Important Message
+Due to an incompatibility with `libc` I have modified the .desktop to run with the `--no-sandbox` flag as a temporary workaround.
+If you aren't comfortable with running a secure program in an unsecure environment, feel free to remove this flag before running the install script, though keep in mind you may have errors.
+As soon as the binary is updated to fix this issue I will remove it from the shortcut.

 ### NOTE
 This requires the following commands to be able to run: `unsquashfs`, `sha256sum`, `wget`, and `dpkg-deb`.